Jamesahabyona/Jamesahabyona/README.md

 ## 🤝 Let's Connect

-I'm always open to collaborating on development economics research, data analysis projects, or discussing innovative approaches to economic development challenges in Africa.
+I'm always open to collaborating on development economics research, data analysis projects, or discussing innovative approaches to economic development challenges in Africa, LATAM and Asia.

 **💡 Interested in:**
 - Development economics research collaborations